ashleethomson/ALL-PangenomeGraph_sampleAnalysis/README.md

-# ALL-PangenomeGraph_sampleAnalysis
+# ALL Pangenome Graph - sample analysis
-Scripts for analysis of ALL patient samples using ALL-specific Pangenome Graph.
+Scripts for analysis of ALL patient samples using the ALL-specific Pangenome Graph.

+This is part of a thesis submitted for the degree of Doctor of Philosophy, by Ashlee Thomson-Roberts.

+Chapter titled "Pan-Genome Graph Alignment Improves Detection of Large INDELs in T-Cell Acute Lymphoblastic Leukaemia from mRNA Sequencing Data"

 Scripts to Build the ALL Pangenome Graph and process sample data can be found at https://github.com/ashleethomson/ALL_GenomeGraph